 Lau Pa Sat Satay

 Originally built as a wet market in the 19th century, Lau Pa Sat has been converted into a hawker centre where both local and Asian foods are sold.
-Located at Singapore’s Central Business District, Lau Pa Sat is always busy with the crowds of office workers at lunchtime.
+Located in Singapore’s Central Business District, Lau Pa Sat is always busy with the crowds of office workers at lunchtime.
 At night, a satay street is rapidly set up at the outdoor area of the food market, adding more bustle to the place.

 What people like

-The satay street of Singapore with more than 10 satay stalls: Lau Pa Sat satay street, an outdoor dining area belonging to Lau Pa Sat Festival Market, is the only satay street in Singapore.
+- The satay street of Singapore with more than 10 satay stalls: Lau Pa Sat satay street, an outdoor dining area belonging to Lau Pa Sat Festival Market, is the only satay street in Singapore.
 It only wakes up after dark, from 19:00 onwards, and lives energetically until the leave of the last diners.
-Its satay stalls provide diners with skewers of chicken, lamb, beef and pork from Chinese to Muslim style.
+Its satay stalls provide diners with skewers of chicken, lamb, beef, and pork from Chinese to Muslim style.
 Among those, stalls # 7, # 8 and # 10 are the standouts.

-Convenient location: Lau Pa Sat is located right at the heart of Singapore’s Central Business District and within walking distance from Raffles Place MRT station.
+- Convenient location: Lau Pa Sat is located right at the heart of Singapore’s Central Business District and within walking distance from Raffles Place MRT station.

-The 5 Best Satay in Singapore for Your Skewered Meat Fix
+5 Best Satay in Singapore for Your Skewered Meat Fix

 Lau Pa Sat satay street is a food street in a food market with various kinds of food choices.
-Besides satay, diners can find most of the Asian favorites from Chinese, Malaysian, Indonesian, Vietnamese, Filipino, Indian and Korean food stalls there.
+Besides satay, diners can find most of the Asian favorites from Chinese, Malaysian, Indonesian, Vietnamese, Filipino, Indian, and Korean food stalls there.
 Those foods have decent quality with food court prices.

-Buse lines: 10, 10E, 57, 70, 97, 97E, 100, 107, 130, 131, 162, 186, 196, 196E, 75, 167, 700, 970, NR1, NR6
+- Buses: 10, 10E, 57, 70, 97, 97E, 100, 107, 130, 131, 162, 186, 196, 196E, 75, 167, 700, 970, NR1, NR6

 You may also like